General Information on the Conference

 General Conference Information

-We do not provide lodging for any participants at the conference.
+We do not provide funding for lodging for any participants at the conference.
 We encourage undergraduate and graduate students to apply for travel grants from their home universities to cover all travel costs.
 If any documentation is needed to apply for funds, please email cseees@osu.edu.

-Lodging options include:
+Other lodging options include:

 - The Blackwell Inn (on-campus)